Gaming Studio, Inc.

 The newest editions of the Tri-Wheel® are electronic.

 The Minnesota Tri-Wheel is quite expensive to operate with tickets and it is labor intensive.
 This precludes many organizations with rural or lower traffic sites from being able to economically operate the game.
 With the advent of electronic pull tabs and electronic bingo, we have sought authorizing legislation to launch our electronic version of the Tri-Wheel® and its cousin the Pig Wheel®.

 Legislative History and News

-We invite members of the Allied Charities of Minnesota Board to contact us to request a multi-organization presentation on HF 1798 and some of our proposed designs as well as the future of wheel games in general.
+We invite members of the Allied Charities of Minnesota Board to contact us to request a multi-organization presentation on PROPOSED 2017/2018 LEGISLATION and some of our proposed designs as well as the future of wheel games in general.
 We would also welcome others, licensed organizations and distributors, hosting such multi-organization wheel game legislative informational sessions.

 1. Allows the use of symbols in addition to numbers on a wheel.

 This will allow us to introduce our very popular Pig Wheel™ in Minnesota.
 It will